China landscape

 Community Tips

-Meet all requirements to avoid quarantine: microchip, two rabies vaccinations (first at least 30 days before arrival), valid titer test, and health certificate.
+Meet all requirements to avoid quarantine: microchip, two rabies vaccinations (first at least 30 days before arrival), valid titer test (if required for your origin), and health certificate.
 Planning ahead is essential.

-Blood for the titer test can be drawn on the same day as or any day after the second rabies vaccination — there is no mandatory waiting period.
+Blood for the titer test can be drawn on the same day as or any day after the second rabies vaccination — there is no mandatory waiting period before or after the titer test for China.
 Lab results take 2–3 weeks.
 The titer result is valid for up to one year from the sampling date.
+Note that the continental US is not on GACC's designated country list, so titer testing is required for most US-based travelers.

 Given China's complex import process, many relocators recommend hiring a licensed pet transport agent.